K3ithHack3tt/ecologi_assignment/README.md

 - `npx cypress open` to open the test runner and prove everything has worked fine.

 ## Running the tests
 The tests are situated in the ecologi_assignment/cypress/integration/ecologi_tests folder.
+There are 2 files which test the 2 different types of page on the blog, the homepage and the full-form blog page.
 They can be run in the following 2 ways..

 #### Cypress test runner